Planning to spend one day in Helsinki? You’re in the right place.

-Throughout this post, you will find tips on what is the best time of year to visit Helsinki, how many days are needed to visit the city, accommodation suggestions, what are the main points of interest and much more.
+In this post, you’ll find everything you need for visiting Helsinki, including the best time of year to visit Helsinki, how many days are needed to visit the city, top sights, accommodation tips, and more.

 Note: the photos you will see throughout the post were taken on my two trips to Helsinki (one in June and one in December)!